lzqsd/VirtualObjectInsertion/README.md

 ## Instructions
 To reproduce the 20 object insertion results from Garon et al. 2019 dataset.
-* Download the inverse rendering prediction from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.ziphttp://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion_test.zip).
+* Download the inverse rendering predictions from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.ziphttp://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion_test.zip).
 Unzip the data in the same directory as the code.
 *